 Even, then US President William McKinley did not blame Spain for the incident.
 Pulitzer and Hearst did so because they were interested in publishing fake ‘anti-Spain’ news to increase the sale of their newspapers.
 The New York Evening Post wrote: “There is no more scandalous fraud in the history of journalism.”

 In fact, Hearst sent a journalist to Cuba and he reported that there would be no war.
 However, Hearst rubbished the report, telling the journalist: “You furnish pictures, I shall furnish the war.”
-The reporter had nothing to do after receiving such instruction.
+The reporter had nothing to do after receiving such an instruction.
 Several fake pictures were published in Hearst’s daily for the next few days and the daily also reported that American women were strip-searched by Cuban officers.
 Finally, the US attacked Spain and captured some islands of Puerto Rico and the Philippines.
 Hearst and Pulitzer not only published fake news, but also triggered the first media-sponsored war in the world history.

 William Randolph Hearst